Learn Overview

 OOUX Exploration

-Figure 1: Snyk Learn's Object Glossary
+Figure 2: Snyk Learn's Object Glossary

-Figure 2: Object relationships map
+Figure 3: Object relationships map

-Figure 3: Objects, metadata, core content and CTA map, focusing on ASSIGNMENT
+Figure 4: Objects, metadata, core content and CTA map, focusing on ASSIGNMENT

 CTA Refinement

-Manage Assignment: Create, edit, and delete assignments
+Manage Assignment → Create, edit, delete

-View Progress: Monitor completion and performance
+View Progress → Monitor completion and performance

 Figure 5: CTA refinement